opendocsg/slw-judgments-backfill/2013_SGHC_86/report.md

  [emphasis in original omitted; emphasis added]

 20     That said, I am cognisant of the severity of calls on performance bonds, and how the court must be mindful of abuse.
-In _GHL Pte Ltd v Unitrack Building Construction Pte Ltd and another_ [1999] 3 SLR(R) 44, the Court of Appeal said (at [24]):
+In _GHL Pte Ltd v Unitrack Building Construction Pte Ltd and another_ <span class="citation">[1999] 3 SLR(R) 44</span>, the Court of Appeal said (at [24]):

  We agree that performance bonds are used frequently in the construction industry; that they are provided by and to parties who deal at arm's length; that the use of performance bonds has resulted in substantial benefits to the parties and also in savings; that the courts should give effect to the intention of the parties; and that the law in relation to performance bonds should be placed on “a clear and unambiguous footing” so that they could be accepted by parties whether in Singapore or abroad.
 But, with respect, these are not the points involved with which we are concerned.
 We are concerned with abusive calls on the performance bonds.
 It should not be forgotten that a performance bond can operate as an oppressive instrument, and in the event that a beneficiary calls on the bond in circumstances, where there is prima facie evidence of fraud or unconscionability, the court should step in to intervene at the interlocutory stage until the whole of the circumstances of the case has been investigated.
 It should also not be forgotten that a performance bond is basically a security for the performance of the main contract, and as such we see no reason, in principle, why it should be so sacrosanct and inviolate as not to be subject to the court's intervention except on the ground of fraud.
 We agree that a beneficiary under a performance bond should be protected as to the integrity of the security he has in case of non-performance by the party on whose account the performance bond was issued, but a temporary restraining order does not prejudice or adversely affect the security; it merely postpones the realisation of the security until the party concerned is given an opportunity to prove his case ...

  [emphasis added]

 21     Ultimately, the juridical basis for an injunction to restrain a performance bond on the ground of unconscionability lies in equity.
-The key consideration in ascertaining whether a call on a performance bond should be restrained is achieving a fair balance between the interests of the beneficiary and those of the obligor: _JBE Properties Pte Ltd v Gammon Pte Ltd_ [2011] 2 SLR 47 at [13].
+The key consideration in ascertaining whether a call on a performance bond should be restrained is achieving a fair balance between the interests of the beneficiary and those of the obligor: _JBE Properties Pte Ltd v Gammon Pte Ltd_ <span class="citation">[2011] 2 SLR 47</span> at [13].

 **_Application of legal principles_**